If Z Is A Standard Normal Variable Find The Probability

 Z = (X - μ) / σ

-This conversion, called standardization or Z-score transformation, allows us to use the standard normal distribution to find probabilities for any normally distributed data Most people skip this — try not to..
+This conversion, called standardization or Z-score transformation, allows us to use the standard normal distribution to find probabilities for any normally distributed data That's the whole idea..

 Why Do We Use the Standard Normal Distribution?